 The Cuff Road Food Programme is Transient Workers Count Too’s signature project.
-Not only does it address a critical need among workers who have been abandoned and left destitute, it offers an important contact point between the organisation and those in need of help.
-Workers not only get a hot meal, they get a consultation about their cases and a friendly ear.
+It provides free meals to migrant workers six days a week when they are injured or otherwise out of work and destitute.
+It also offers an important contact point between the organisation and those in need of help.
+Workers not only get nourishment, they get a consultation about their cases and a friendly ear.

-The first chart shows the number of meals TWC2 served each week through 2012.
-The lowest week was the fifth week of July when we served 1,513 meals.
-The highest was the second week of June, with 2,257 meals.
-We averaged 1,958 meals a week.
+The first chart shows the number of meals TWC2 served each week through 2013.
+The lowest week was the second week of September when we served 1,402 meals.
+The highest was the third week of June, with 2,503 meals.
+We averaged 2,030 meals a week through 2013.

 - salaries unpaid (most common);